 Limoncello is famous Italian liqueur.
 As a typical liqueur it contains plenty of sugar and is thus not suitable for a very low-carb lifestyle.
 Therefore, I developed a quick, sugar-free low-carb “Limoncello”, which is used for seasoning this airy dessert mousse.

-First, the grated, yellow lemon zest is steeped in vodka at least for overnight.
+First, the grated, yellow lemon peel is steeped in vodka at least for overnight.
 The fluid is then carefully pressed through a strainer and added to a mixture of mascarpone and sweetener.
 The dessert is finally lightened with beaten egg whites, which round the flavors and make the texture as airy and fluffy mousse.

 |Nutrition information||Protein||Fat||Net carbs||kcal|